No products in the cart.

 Facet Joint Syndrome:

-Recognizing the symptoms is crucial.
+Recognizing the symptoms of Facet Joint Syndrome is important.
 Common signs include persistent lower back pain, stiffness, and discomfort that may radiate to the buttocks or thighs.
-The pain often worsens with prolonged sitting or standing and may be more severe in the morning.
-If left untreated, Facet Joint Syndrome can lead to chronic pain and reduced mobility, significantly impacting one’s quality of life.
-Ignoring the problem can result in more severe complications, such as spinal nerve compression, which can cause additional pain and neurological symptoms.
+Pain often gets worse with prolonged sitting or standing and may be particularly severe in the morning.
+If left unaddressed, Facet Joint Syndrome can result in chronic pain and reduced mobility, significantly impacting your quality of life.
+In more severe cases, it can lead to spinal nerve compression, causing additional pain and neurological symptoms.

 For Piriformis Syndrome